"...but there is a price to be paid for all good places,

 I have a section to cover a place's Inhabitants, starting with Population density.
 This is given in descriptive terms rather than hard numbers, but Storytellers can enter estimates, as needed.
 You can add racial or ethnic breakdowns, as well as supernatural types and their numbers.
 It's not always a big deal to talk about the local Government, but if you're running a political game, or if the real power structure varies from what's on the surface, then government becomes key.
 The overall level of Security not only affects how people act or feel in the area, but can serve as a guide to bonuses or penalties to Larceny and related rolls.

-The next major section of my worksheet deals with the place as a physical thing.
+The next major section deals with the place as a physical thing.
 The Access field covers how often outsiders find their way to the area, and Repair is a quick measure of how nice the environs are.
 The Impression of a place is a broad idea of how its inhabitants come across; after all, rude locals can take the shine out of gorgeous buildings.
 Sanitation can play into how the location is described, while Lighting, Water, and Streets might matter for tracking rolls and chases.
-Many places have at least one man-made Landmark, and the District Type is good to know.
+Many places have at least one man-made Landmark, and most cities have at least one Notable District.
 Climate, Terrain, and Natural Features set the scene for the larger geographical picture.

 Since there are many types of Buildings that can be present and useful, I have provided lists of them to give quick ideas.
 The same follows for Interior Areas, which can range from one Room to enough rooms to fill a mansion.

 For the larger view, you can figure out the major Industries in the area as well as its Shortages.
-Deciding the basic Technology Level can help establish how present and expensive tech is in plain sight.
+Deciding the basic Technology Level can help establish how present and advanced technology is in the area.
 Mass Transit and Area Services can make living there considerably easier or worse, depending on how widespread and reliable they are.

 Every place, like each person, can be menaced by Threats from within or without.
 Natural Disasters are easy to forget about in a roleplaying game but can provide great detours and difficulties.
 Downturns, either older or starting to brew, will color conversations, motivations, and stories in the location.
 More specialized threats are given, as well, since they are bound to come up in a game.